 Counterfeit products not only cause financial damages, they also threaten public health and safety.
 There is a lack of reliable data that would enable research to better understand counterfeiting crimes and inform anti-counterfeiting strategies.

 To address this information deficiency, Brandon Sullivan – with funding from National Institute of Justice – created a database of counterfeit pharmaceutical, electronic, and food crimes using open-source online information.
-The database provides information on the characteristics of counterfeit schemes, victims, and offenders in the United States from 2000-2015.
+The database provides information on the characteristics of counterfeit schemes, victims, and persons convicted of associated crimes in the United States from 2000-2015.

 The database is intended to be a first step toward the development of an empirical foundation and evidence-driven baseline for future product counterfeiting analyses by capturing information that is publicly available about these crimes.
 Ultimately, this foundation could aid in developing lessons for law enforcement agencies on preventing, detecting, investigating, and responding to product counterfeiting.